NemesiaData/Nemesia/README.md

-# Nemesia — Digital Threat Elegance

-🛡️ AI-driven RUG prediction & real-time risk analysis Built to help traders spot danger before it strikes.

----

-## 🔧 What is Nemesia?

-Nemesia is a lightweight Chrome Extension and backend system that evaluates token risk using real-time market data, on-chain behavior, and AI heuristics.

-Designed for speed, clarity, and minimal UI.
-Focused first on **Solana/BSC**, with plans to expand to Base/Ethereum.
+# Nemesia: Your Real-Time DeFi Protection Layer

+Nemesia is an AI-powered Chrome extension built to guard you against digital threats in the DeFi ecosystem.

+With real-time risk analysis, rug-pull prediction, and on-chain monitoring, Nemesia helps you detect danger before it hits.
+Powered by cutting-edge AI models and real-time DEX data, Nemesia watches token behavior, flags anomalies, and alerts you instantly — all right in your browser.

+Designed for traders exploring **Solana** and **BSC**, it offers a clean, focused interface with powerful protection under the hood.
+Stay ahead of scams, risky tokens, and suspicious wallet activity — with Nemesia, you're never blind in the market.

 ---
 ## 🌐 Social Links